Stained Glass Watercolours by Florence Elsie Matley Moore (1900 – 1985)

 Please click on the gallery images to enlarge.

-During the early years of the Second World War she was Commandant of the Worcester Ambulance, but soon felt that her skills and knowledge would be better utilised by recording stained glass and other decorative features that might be at risk as a result of bombing.
-As a result she wrote to Walter Godfrey, the founder of the NBR, suggesting that she be employed to this end.
+During the early years of the Second World War she was Commandant of the Worcester Ambulance, but soon felt that her skills and knowledge would be better used by recording stained glass and other decorative features that might be at risk as a result of bombing.
+As a result she wrote to Walter Godfrey, the founder of the NBR, suggesting that he should employ her to do this.

 The NBR at this time were attempting to create a ‘quick record’ of heritage at risk.
 They were more inclined to use their resource to fund photography, which provided a quicker and cheaper method of capturing buildings and architectural features, albeit in black and white.

 The work that Elsie Matley Moore was proposing was far more detailed and would have cost substantially more.
 As a result the NBR never commissioned her to make specific drawings, although the value of her work was not disputed.
 Undeterred, she continued to take risks in her pursuit of accuracy, often climbing scaffolds and ladders to great heights above church floors.

 Many of the stained glass paintings in the collection held by the Historic England Archive were exhibited at Worcester Cathedral in 1943, and at Coventry Herbert Art Gallery in 1951.
 They remain an important early colour record of medieval stained glass.
 Elsie Matley Moore died in January 1985.